My approach to teaching Judo is to plant the seeds, nurture them, and then emphasize patience, for quality takes time:

 teaching and promotion of Judo for sport and self defense.

-Ohlenkamp has been a coach and advisor to the Braille
+Mr. Ohlenkamp was coach and advisor to the Braille

 was the U.S. Team Coach at the 1988 Paralympics in Seoul, Korea, the